SamPage4427/SamPage4427/README.md

 <h3 align="center">👨‍💻 My projects are available on my portfolio at www.samjpage.dev</h3>
 <p align="center"> I currently have several projects in my portfolio, with more to come!
 Some of my projects include:</h3>
 <ul>
+  <li>A Full-stack React website that searches for news articles and allows users to save their favorite ones.
+It utilizes a backend API that stores the users information and their saved articles, posting them to the users saved article page.</li>
+  <li>A Full-stack React website that determines what a user should wear depending on the current weather.
+It utilizes a backend API that stores user information and various clothing items that users submit.</li>
-  <li>A Front-End webite for posting photos for different users to view and like, that utilizes APIs to handle the likes, when a user wants to delete their post (checks to see if the user id matches the id used to post the image and allows deletion only if they match)</li>
+  <li>A Front-End webite for posting photos for different users to view and like, that utilizes APIs to handle the likes, when a user wants to delete their post (checks to see if the user id matches the id used to post the image and allows deletion only if they match).</li>
-  <li> A Front-End React website for determining what to wear depending on the current weather</li>
 </ul>

 <h3 align="left">Work</h3>